Google Analytics tags

 • Do nothing if you hear the blowers running at high speed and it doesn't annoy you.

 • Buy the replacement resistors at the dealer and replace them through the wheel wells.
 The trick to moving the oil cooler to access its resistor is to remove the headlamp pod and a fastener behind it in addition to the fasteners in the wheel well that hold it.
-The OE both resistors is kind of pricy, installing new ones involves disturbing 25 Plus-year-old Oil & Refrigerant hoses whose durability may be in question.
+The OE resistors is kind of pricy, installing new ones involves disturbing 25 Plus-year-old Oil & Refrigerant hoses whose durability may be in question.

-• Relocate replacement OE resistors and abandoning the original ones in place.
+• Relocate replacement OE resistors and abandon the original ones in place.
 Relocating them behind the wheel well liners avoiding major body or component disassembly and disturbing hoses & fitting on a 25+year-old car to replace the originals.

-• Update each of the $75 each original 0.45 Ohm 55 Watt resistors with a pair of 100W industrial resistors of a robust design providing between 0.4 ~ 0.5 Ohm total resistance from eBay for a few dollars.
+• Update each of the $75 original 0.45 Ohm 55 Watt resistors with a pair of 100W industrial resistors of a robust design providing between 0.4 ~ 0.5 Ohm total resistance from eBay for a few dollars.
 Using two 0.8 Ohm 100W resistors ganged together in parallel is a lot lower cost than finding a single 0.4 Ohm resistor rated at 200W it also allows for more flexibility in where the new resistors are mounted.

 • A combination of the above option and relocating the resistors behind the headlight pods; here is a DIY project to replace and update the resistors